A Brief History of Camp Ripley

 The location of Camp Ripley was selected in 1929 by Minnesota’s Adjutant General, Ellard Walsh, who had been seeking a suitable replacement for Camp Lakeview, the Guard's small, outmoded 200-acre training camp on Lake Pepin near Lake City.
 In use since 1888, Camp Lakeview was lovely but totally inadequate for the needs of a twentieth century army.
 With help from state Senator Christian Rosenmeier of Little Falls, Walsh finally identified a large tract of land--a combination of fields and forest--located seven miles north of Little Falls along the west bank of the upper Mississippi River.
 By coincidence, the acreage incorporated the remains of Fort Ripley, a frontier army garrison from 1849-1877, and Camp Ripley took its name from the old fort.

-The initial land area covered 12,000 acres.
-Additional acreage was acquired over the next 30 years, bringing the reservation to its present size of 53,000 acres.
+The initial land area covered a little under 13,000 acres.
+Additional acreage was acquired over the next 30 years (the last in 1961), bringing the reservation to its present size of 53,000 acres.
 The terrain, including lakes and the river, is well suited for woodland-style tactical and weapons training.
 The reservation is 18 miles long (north to south) and seven miles wide.

 Other unusual construction during this time included the building known as Nelson Hall.
 Once the camp headquarters and officers billet, it is today used by the Minnesota Department of Natural Resources (DNR).
 The interior contains beautiful maple and birch paneling salvaged from the old state capitol building before that building was demolished in 1940.
 Also salvaged from the old capitol was a large stained glass window that was eventually incorporated into the post chapel, which was built in 1970.
 "Valhalla," an authentic Norwegian-style log chalet, was constructed in a secluded pine grove in 1934 as a hideaway for Minnesota's governors and visiting VIPs.
 In 1961, Gov. Elmer L. Anderson coined it as “Valhalla,” after the great hall of Odin in Norse mythology, and the name stuck.